kaised9/TicTacToeGamesinJavaScript/README.md

 ## Features
 - Two player game in same device(X and O)
 - Shows winning message
-- Start New Game / Reset button
+- Start New Game / Reset Button
 - Color difference for X and O
 - Winner message clears on new game